There are few inventions that have been as crucial to the evolution of pop and rock music as the guitar amplifier.

 Digital Amplifiers

-Finally, digital amplifiers, or modeling amps, are amps that use DSP (Digital signal processing) to create a versatile range of tones digitally rather than relying on physical elements like vacuum tubes.
+Finally, digital amplifiers, also known as modeling amplifiers, are amps that use DSP (Digital signal processing) to create a versatile range of tones digitally rather than relying on physical elements like vacuum tubes.

 The best digital modeling amps can replicate practically any tone you could ever want, and as such are great for recording, beginners who are just finding their sound, or, really, anyone who likes having a lot of fun playing guitar.